 Many surgical procedures deliberately introduce foreign bodies either in the form of hemostatic clips (most common), stents, valve replacements, pacing boxes, catheters, etc. or accidentally when a surgical instrument or surgical pack is inadvertently left in situ.

-Ingested foreign bodies range from children putting whatever they want in their mouths, mental-health related issues of swallowing strange objects (pica), to bones stuck in the pharynx or gastrointestinal tract.
-Coins account for 70% of paediatric ingested foreign bodies; coins will typically become ‘stuck’ at the level of the cricopharyngeus muscle 8,14.
-As a rule of thumb, coins visualised in the sagittal plane (acquired while entering through vocal cords) on anteroposterior radiographs are in the trachea, whereas coins in the oesophagus will have a coronal orientation on frontal chest radiographs.
+Ingested foreign bodies range from pediatric patients placing objects in their mouths, to mental-health-related self-harm, to bones stuck in the pharynx or gastrointestinal tract.
+Coins account for 70% of pediatric ingested foreign bodies and will typically become ‘stuck’ at the level of the cricopharyngeus muscle 8,14.

-Plastic bread clips are diagnostically challenging, the limited literature on this foreign body suggests they are invisible on both plain radiography and CT, and the rigid shape can cause bowel perforations or gastrointestinal haemorrhage 15,16.
+Plastic bread clips are diagnostically challenging, the limited literature on this foreign body suggests they are invisible on both plain radiography and CT, and the rigid shape can cause bowel perforations or gastrointestinal hemorrhage 15,16.

-Drug packing is a well-documented foreign body; it is also one of the most common recorded anal foreign bodies.
+Drug packing is a well-documented form of foreign body.
 Often drugs are placed within condoms, or wrapped in foil, latex or cellophane, then swallowed or inserted anally or vaginally.
 These should be considered hazardous to the patient until evacuated due to the possibility of the containment method rupturing.